Whichever way you look at it, riding motorbikes is a noisy business, so motorcycle earplugs are generally considered to be a good idea.

 Sustained exposure to a continuous loud noise can seriously damage your hearing and cause conditions like tinnitus that can blight the lives of sufferers.

 The problem isn't so much the sound of an internal combustion engine doing its thing (unless it's constantly at full chat, such as riding your bike on a track or firing through an obnoxiously loud exhaust) but the turbulent roar of wind ripping around a helmet.
 Thankfully a decent pair of motorcycling earplugs can make all the difference.

-Tests have shown that the interior of a crash helmet can experience Sound Pressure Levels (SPL) well in excess of 100dB and this can quickly end up causing permanent hearing damage.
+Tests have shown that the interior of a motorcycle helmet can experience Sound Pressure Levels (SPL) well in excess of 100dB, and this can quickly end up causing permanent hearing damage.
 There is also the potential for increased fatigue, which can lead to a dangerous drop in concentration on long journeys.

 Top motorcycle earplugs